-If you would like a quick check to see if you are eligible in future, click here
+If you would like a quick check to see if you will be eligible, click here

 You may also download the 2017 Awards info sheet for details.